samshowalterblog/blog/preprints/2020-11-27-day-in-life-ml-phd-student.md

 **10:30 p.m.**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Go to sleep

 > I am sure some PhD student's will gawk at this.
-No, I don't get to sleep this early every day, but I tend towards being an early riser as opposed to the PhD standard of being a night-owl.
+No, I don't get to sleep this early every day, but I tend towards being an early riser as opposed to the PhD standard of staying up late.
 If I have a deadline approaching.
 I will usually get up a few hours earlier instead of staying up later.
 Something about that better suits me.
 >
 ## Key Takeaways

 This is sort of a trick question.
-The main takeaway is that **there is nothing special about the routine of a PhD student**, at least when compared to undergraduates and those working in industry.
-I suppose we dedicate more of our time to reading and homework, but that is expected in a program and necessitates achieving world-class expertise in a field.
+The main takeaway is that **there is nothing special about the routine of a PhD student**, at least when compared to undergraduates and those working a job.
+I suppose we dedicate more of our time to reading and homework, but that is expected in a program and necessitates achieving world-class expertise.
 If you view the PhD as a job (which it is) where your duties are to conduct research, it is not all that dissimilar to any other profession.

 Now, a benefit of this job is that it is heavily dedicated towards learning a diverse array of concepts and applying them to explore the cutting edge of your field.
 Over time, the day-to-day pursuit of new knowledge adds up, eventually giving professors an all-knowing aura that we may have felt as an undergraduate.
-I think a better characterization professors is that they have taught themselves **to learn well**.
+I think a better characterization of professors is that they have taught themselves **to learn well**.
 For some, this ability to grasp and retain concepts, regardless of the topic, is an incredibly satisfying skill.
 If you feel the same way, then perhaps you should consider a PhD.
 The daily routine of a PhD student tends to be ordinary, but over time can lead to extraordinary growth.

 > The daily routine of a PhD student tends to be ordinary, but over time can lead to extraordinary growth.

-## Coming Up: Planning your Summers as a PhD Student
+## Coming Up: Planning your summers as a PhD Student

 One of the best parts of being a PhD student is having the freedom to choose different opportunities to pursue over the summer.
 Not only does this give you a chance to explore a variety of different positions, it diversifies your research by introducing new topics and people into your life.
 However, depending on your interests and PhD progress, your summer months may be better spent pursuing industry positions or academic placements.
 My next post will delve into the details of choosing how to choose a summer opportunity that best fits your interests.